adamavenir/sarahavenir.com/content/blog/2019/we-are-sarah-and-adam-avenir-now.md

 ---
 title: We are Sarah and Adam  Avenir now <3
 date: 2019-04-04
+description: "Dear friends, family, and folks we know from the Internet who have squirreled their way into our hearts, we have a new name!
+We were going to wait until the wedding celebration we’d planned for later this spring, but after much conversation, we’ve decided to change our names now and hold off on a ceremony indefinitely..."
 ---

 Dear friends, family, and folks we know from the Internet who have squirreled their way into our hearts,

 We have a new name!